rjmeats/BritishRainfall/M-S-and-L-Railway/RainGaugeLocations.md

 For a few rain gauges, mainly those relating to the Peak Forest Canal, old OS maps mark the position of the rain gauge; for the rest, the likely location has to be deduced.
 (Potentially a visit to the locations involved might find old rain gauges still in situ, as in [this example](https://www.zooniverse.org/projects/edh/rainfall-rescue/talk/3143/1358833?comment=2306373&page=20) in Reading, but this has not been attempted.)

-If you just want to see the grid references assigned to each MS&LR location, please see the 'Location Summary' sheet of the [MSLR_GaugeInfo spreadsheet](MSLR_GaugeInfo.xlsx).
+If you just want to see the grid references assigned to each MS&LR location in a simple table, without lots of discussion, please see the 'Location Summary' sheet of the [MSLR_GaugeInfo spreadsheet](MSLR_GaugeInfo.xlsx).

 ## Types of Rain Gauge Location ##

-In relation to its rain gauges, the name 'MS&L Railways' is misleading.
+In relation to its rain gauges, the name *'MS&L Railways'* is misleading.
 The company actually ran two large networks:
 * a *railway network*, consisting of multiple railway lines, each with stations, sidings, tunnels, bridges, ...
 * a *canal network*, consisting of multiple canals, each with locks, basins, wharfs, reservoirs and their catchments, ...

 MS&LR had rain gauges in both types of locations, and part of the process of locating each rain gauge is to work out which location type applies.

 Rain gauges would seem to have a more direct relevance to canal operation and water management; so in unclear cases, I've been inclined to assign a canal-based location to a rain gauge rather than a railway one.
-Possible support for this approach comes from the *British Rainfall* annual almanacs, which add a footnote against the first MS&LR entry in the 'Rainfall Stations' table to indicate that *'Gauges are kept for the Canals Department of the MS&LR Company'*.
+Possible support for this approach comes from the *British Rainfall* annual almanacs, which add a footnote against the first MS&LR entry in the *'Rainfall Stations'* table to indicate that *'Gauges are kept for the Canals Department of the MS&LR Company'*.

 There is also a third location type, *private residence*, as a possibility, where the rain gauge is located at the house of someone prominent in MS&LR management.